Kvitekvist/FUS/README.md

 **Note:** Always remember to turn on your controllers before starting SkyrimVR, or you will encounter game-breaking bugs!
 This is important no matter which VR headset you use.

 Head over to the installation folder and locate the executable named `ModOrganizer.exe` and launch it.
 If you already had MO2 installed, you cannot use your own MO2 version, you have to use the one provided by FUS.
 Once its launched there will be a dropdown box on the top right and a big `Run` button next to it.
-Ensure it is set to `Play FUS (SKSE)` by selecting it in the dropdown box and then hitting the `Run` button.
+Ensure it is set to `Play FUS` by selecting it in the dropdown box and then hitting the `Run` button.

 **This has to be done each time you want to play Skyrim VR!**

 You cannot start Skyrim VR from Steam, always use MO2.
 Best make a shortcut and put it on the desktop.
 There's a button for this right next to the `Run` button :)

 **IMPORTANT:** Skyrim VR is very particular about controllers.
-Make absolutely sure Steam VR and your controllers are switched on *before* starting the game!
+Make absolutely sure Steam VR (if you use it) and your controllers are switched on *before* starting the game!

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/play%20fus.png?raw=true)

 ### First Boot
 On your first boot, dont change any mods.
-Do NOT enable any Community Shaders, ReShade or upscaler mod.
+Do NOT enable any additional Community Shaders, ReShade or upscaler mod.
 Do not enable opencomposite.
 These are optional, but make sure the game boots without them first.
+Community Shaders will compile, which takes a while.
+If you change Community Shader features later, it will recompile.
+Best in that case to clear overwrite, by going to the bottom of MO2 and right licking on `Overwrite` and selecting `Clear Overwrite`.

 Notes: DLAA and DLSS requires an RTX graphics cards.
 FSR works with any graphics card, but can cause a black box in the screen.
 You can try enabling and disabling TAA in the periphery by toggling the option in within the upscaler menu by pressing the `END` key on your keyboard.
 You will see this menu on the PC monitor.

 ### First steps in the game